951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Tapas lunch

-This certificate is only awarded to companies that have demonstrated high values of quality and service.
+This certificate is only awarded to companies that have demonstrated high standards of quality and service.

 Children

-Under 8 years They cannot make the visit.
+Children under 8 years old cannot take part in the visit.

-Under 18s They must be accompanied by an adult to be able to visit.
+Visitors under 18 must be accompanied by an adult in order to take part in the visit.

 Number of people, dates and languages